The top 8 various noodles in Vietnam to taste

 Grilled Pork Noodle | ©Vietnamdrive

-Put thinly sliced meat into a large bowl, and then add lemongrass, garlic, pepper, fish sauce, salt, oil, sugar, and a little white sesame to make meat more fragrant when baking.
+Put thinly sliced meat into a large bowl, and then add lemongrass, garlic, pepper, fish sauce, salt, oil, sugar, and a little white sesame to make the meat more fragrant when baking.

 After visiting tourist Hue attractions, do not forget to stop at a shop to try this tasty food.